Wednesday, 13 November 2024

 We also asked if they would give Vincenzo a health check and if possible sterilise him which they offered to do next day.
 Vincenzo is a different cat altogether.
 He happily went in and out of the carrier and let the vet handle him without fuss.
 He was given the same worm treatment and the large tablet, which he gulped down with some tuna this morning.
 Yesterday he slept all afternoon and evening, asked to be let out around 1 am and was waiting at the door for breakfast when I got up.
 What an obliging boy he is.

 Both cats go back in two weeks for another worm treatment and a check.
 If we can just get this tablet down Grigio’s throat the worst should be over.
-We did ask if the vets had one if those devices for firing tablets into the cats mouth, they’d never heard of that and agreed it was almost impossible to get a cat to take such a large tablet which again stressing that we must not crush or break it.
+We did ask if the vets had one if those devices for firing tablets into the cats mouth, they’d never heard of that and agreed it was almost impossible to get a cat to take such a large tablet while again stressing that we must not crush or break it.
 Thanks a lot.

-Thursday 10 October 2024
+Thursday, 10 October 2024

 Wild life